Customize platform appearance with custom CSS

 • Updated

 Platform owners can use Custom CSS to customize the look and feel of their platform on the web app.
-To enable this optional setting, contact your Account Manager.
+These customizations apply to the platform interface as well as the login page.

 ⚠️ 360Learning does not set up, maintain, or provide support for custom code.